Aurjay/Schwarz_Reccomendation_System/README.md

 ### 6.3 Model Hosting (Azure & Google Cloud)
 - The image container is hosted on **Microsoft Azure** and **Google Cloud Platform** using Docker for scalability.

-## 7. Conclusion

-This project implements a personalized product recommendation system using machine learning models, a Flask backend, and a React frontend.